Kate Beckinsale, 45, Jokes About Her Trainer’s ‘Little Towels’ While Getting Her Stretch On

-Kate Beckinsale is flexible.
-Actually, she’s really flexible!
-She also isn’t making a big deal it about which makes the video she posted to Instagram today all the more amazing.
+Kate Beckinsale is really flexible.
+She also isn’t making a big deal about it, which makes the video she posted to Instagram today all the more amazing.

 In the video, the Underworld actress is going through a stretching routine with her trainer, Brad Siskind.
 During the clip, he pushes her leg up until it’s above her forehead.
 Anyone who has attempted the move knows firsthand that it can be extremely painful, but Kate doesn’t even grimace.
 Instead, she smiles and laughs as he pulls her leg to the side in an equally intense stretch.
 She grins during that experience too and even finds time to poke him in the armpit later on.

-She continues that nonchalant attitude in the caption where she jokes about the little white towels that her trainer is using and quips that they might join the circus.
+She continues that nonchalant attitude in the caption, where she jokes about the little white towels that her trainer is using and quips that they might join the circus.

-In the caption, fans weren’t so blase about her show of awesome flexibility.
+In the caption, fans weren’t so blase about Kate’s show of awesome flexibility.

 “Damn!!!!!” one fan simply wrote.